Anna Hertel

-Ania Hertel (also spelt as Anna Hertel; born 27 October 2000) is a Polish tennis player.
+Anna Hertel (born 27 October 2000) is a Polish tennis player.

-Hertel has a career-high WTA ranking of 694 in singles, achieved on 12 August 2019.
-She also has a career-high WTA ranking of 285 in doubles, achieved on 2 August 2021.
+Hertel has a career-high WTA ranking of 542 in singles, achieved on 25 August 2025.
+She also has a career-high WTA doubles ranking of 285, achieved on 2 August 2021.

 Hertel made her WTA Tour main-draw debut at the 2021 WTA Poland Open in the doubles competition.

 She plays college tennis at the University of Georgia.